Median Optimal Treatment Regimes: Introduction

 However, compared to the median, means can be a poor and/or sensitive measure of the centrality of a distribution, for example in the presence of skew or contamination \citep{huber1967behavior, casella2002statistical, huber2004robust}.
 As a result, a recent literature has evolved studying alternative target values for learning policies. \citet{linn2017interactive,wang2018quantile, luedtke2020performance} propose the marginal quantile to be the criterion in settings where the outcome distribution is skewed or the tail of the outcome distribution is of interest.
 For simplicity we refer to these approaches as marginal median-based, since the issues we detail with marginal median objectives are the same as those for generic quantiles.
 In presenting the marginal quantile optimal treatment regime, \citet{linn2017interactive} also considers a marginal cumulative distribution function related target value where the goal is to find a policy that maximizes the probability of the outcome being above a given threshold. \citet{qi2019estimating} uses conditional value-at-risk~\citep{rockafellar2002conditional} on the outcome distribution as the criterion to ensure the policy to be risk-averse.
 Unfortunately, in addition to not having a closed-form optimal policy, the marginal median approaches yield optimal treatment decisions for subjects with covariates $X=x$ that depend on outcomes of \emph{other subjects} with different covariates $X \neq x$.
 We view this as allowing a form of unfairness, which will be discussed in more detail shortly.

 Motivated by these concerns, in this paper we propose a treatment regime which assigns treatment to those subjects who have a higher \emph{conditional median} outcome under treatment versus control, and which is optimal with respect to a new objective we call the Average Conditional Median Effect (ACME).
-Crucially, the optimal policy for the ACME has two key properties, which in general do not both hold for either mean or marginal median optimal treatment regimes: \begin{itemize} \item ``Within-group fairness'': Within a group, i.e., for subjects with the same observed covariates, the treatment decision is based on the median of the conditional outcome distribution, and thus the policy is robust to outliers (e.g., when a small fraction of the group has extreme outcomes), unlike the mean optimal treatment regime. \item ``Across-group fairness'': Across groups, i.e., for subjects with different observed covariates, the treatment decision for a given group cannot depend on outcomes of a different group, unlike the marginal median optimal treatment regime. \end{itemize}
+Crucially, the optimal policy for the ACME has two key properties, which in general do not both hold for either mean or marginal median optimal treatment regimes: \begin{itemize} \item ``Within-group robustness'': Within a group, i.e., for subjects with the same observed covariates, the treatment decision is based on the median of the conditional outcome distribution, and thus the policy is robust to outliers (e.g., when a small fraction of the group has extreme outcomes), unlike the mean optimal treatment regime. \item ``Across-group fairness'': Across groups, i.e., for subjects with different observed covariates, the treatment decision for a given group cannot depend on outcomes of a different group, unlike the marginal median optimal treatment regime. \end{itemize}

-\begin{remark} Here we use the term ``fair'' rather loosely; in contrast there has been lots of recent work defining fairness more formally \citep{hardt2016equality, chouldechova2018frontiers,mehrabi2019survey}.
+\begin{remark} Here we use the term ``fair'' rather loosely; in contrast there has been lots of recent work defining fairness more formally \citep{dwork2012fairness, hardt2016equality, chouldechova2018frontiers,mehrabi2019survey}.
 We also acknowledge that other definitions of fairness could be plausible in our setup, and really only use the above for a convenient shorthand.
-We describe in much more detail why we refer to these properties as fairness-related in an example in Section~\ref{sec:motivating-example}. \end{remark}
+We describe in much more detail why we refer to the second property as fairness-related in an example in Section~\ref{sec:motivating-example}. \end{remark}